Nerotox/Getraenkeunfall/README.md

 This is the Repository for the iOS branch of the App.

+Currently only available in German.
+(English version coming soon!)

-## How to play
+### How to play

-### Settings

-In the settings you can set the difficulty of the game (How much you want to drink) and if you want to enable the voice interaction.

-### Gameflow

-1. Press Play.
+1. Press play.
-2. Enter the Persons that are playing with you and press start.
+2. Enter the names of all players.
+3. Choose a gamemode.
-3. Do whatever the rules tell you to do!
+4. Do whatever the rules tell you to do!

-You can play new players and change the settings while you are playing, so no new guys have to wait!
+### Know Issues
+* Formatting errors on IPhone SE on PlayMode screen (all other devices look great in all orientations)
+* "GO PRO" button on the homescreen is still a Placeholder at this point.
+Was intended for monetization, but we got different plans for our business model right now.

+### Tested Devices
+* IPhone 6 Plus
+* IPhone 6
+* IPhone 7

+### Limitations
+We are using a Text To Speech Library provided by Apple.
+Therefore there might be some pronunciation errros (especially in german - the german ruleset will be reworked for release).